 Where you are now and what you're doing:

-- I’m currently residing on the Big Island of Hawai’i working full-time for Academia Sinica Institute of Astronomy and Astrophysics (ASIAA), Hawaii Operations as an operator for the Y. T. Lee Array Telescope.
+- I'm currently residing on the Big Island working full-time at Smithsonian Astrophysical Observatory as an operator for the Submillimeter Array.

 Places you have worked, interned or traveled to for your career:

 Academia Sinica for Institute of Astronomy and Astrophysics

 - Student/Office Assistant (Oct 2015 - Mar 2017, Feb - June 2019)- Telescope Operator for Y. T. Lee Array (Mar 2017- Oct 2018)

 - Subaru Telescope- Laser Spotter (Sept 2015 - May 2016)